Chris-573/Delta-NEX-Rebirth/README.md

 Q: Nothing happens when I press UpLeft or UpRight on the song select screen.

 A: Your StepMania is out of date.
-Update to 5.0.12 or higher.
+Update to 5.1 or higher.

 Q: Your theme lags when I scroll through songs.

-A: As of 0.98 the lag has been reduced by waiting until the songwheel is settled to load previews/backgrounds.
-If you are still experiencing lag you may want to run the Linux version of StepMania, as it does not lag when scrolling.
+A: Yes it lags with me as well.
+On Linux it's way worse and soon a rewrite of bits of the song wheel will attempt to fix it.